 The elimination of tax-exempt private activity bonds is being considered on a list of potential “pay-for” proposals in a budget reconciliation bill.
 Eliminating this crucial tool is shortsighted and would only exacerbate the affordability crisis for working families all over this country.

 Congress must continue to invest in affordable housing if we ever hope to address the housing crisis at scale.
 We need both immediate assistance for low-income New Yorkers and long-term solutions for greater creation and preservation of affordable housing projects, which will not only address the affordable housing crisis but create jobs and boost economic vitality in the process.
-You cannot let this opportunity pass by.
+We urge you to protect and expand federal housing resources.

 Sincerely,